-According to a past issue of "The Splash," the official publication of the National Fresh Water Fishing Hall of Fame, the following are safety, ice-thickness guidelines to be considered before venturing out.
+Here is an annual safety reminder for being out on the ice, which is courtesy of a past issue of "The Splash," the official publication of the National Fresh Water Fishing Hall of Fame.

 Blue, clear ice is safer than cloudy ice.